atsign-foundation/at_app/README.md

 ### Why?

-An @ platform app has additional base libraries that are not included with the `flutter create` command, this tool creates a skeleton app with a the prerequisites.
+An @ platform app has additional base libraries that are not included with the `flutter create` command, this tool creates a skeleton app with the prerequisites.

 ### What?